ottrproject/.github/CONTRIBUTING.md

 #### ottr-reports

 The [ottr-reports repository](https://github.com/jhudsl/ottr-reports) is a non-user facing repository that houses the functionality for running and reporting the results of the GitHub Action checks on spelling, URLs, and quiz formatting.

+#### ottr-previews

+The [ottr-previews repository](https://github.com/jhudsl/ottr-previews) is another non-user facing repository that houses the functionality for creating previews of websites and courses as a published GitHub Action.

 #### ottr-docker